-8 Risks of Spreadsheets in Treasury (And How You Can Avoid Them)
+8 Risks of Spreadsheets in Treasury & How a TMS Can Help

 In the late 1990s and into the early 2000s, the spreadsheet was the treasury and accounting tool of choice.
 Computer programs were still relatively primitive, and the smart phone had not yet arrived.
 Business professionals leaned heavily on spreadsheets due to their flexibility, powerful set of available formulas and relative ease of use.

 But the business climate has changed since then.
 Sarbanes-Oxley Section 404 was introduced following Worldcom and Enron scandals.
 Cloud based computing has replaced the in-house server, and software-as-a-service (SaaS) has taken the torch from client server based applications and spreadsheets.

 Not convinced?
 Still holding on to that great spreadsheet you built five years ago (maybe 10)?
 In this post, we will discuss the pitfalls and risks of spreadsheets, as well as discuss some better alternatives for accounting and finance functions.